Tishya22/spam_classifier/README.md

 Processed:
 "congratul won free prize"

-🔢 Feature Extraction — TF-IDF
+Feature Extraction

-The cleaned text is converted into numerical features using:
+The cleaned text is converted into numerical features using TF-IDF.

 TfidfVectorizer(...)

-TF-IDF gives higher importance to words that are useful for distinguishing one message from another while reducing the importance of very common words.

-The trained TF-IDF vectorizer is stored in:
+The fitted vectorizer is saved as:

 vectorizer.pkl

-This ensures that new messages are transformed using the same vocabulary and feature mapping used during model training.
+This ensures that new user messages are transformed using the same vocabulary and feature mapping that were used during training.

-🤖 Models Compared
+Models Compared

-The project experiments with several machine learning classifiers:
+The following classifiers were evaluated:

 Support Vector Classifier